-For my experiments I used 500 GB scale TPCDS data set, a 10 node Hadoop cluster and Hive 0.13.1 running on Qubole Data Service (QDS).
+For my experiments, I used a 500 GB scale TPCDS data set, a 10 node Hadoop cluster, and Hive 0.13.1 running on Qubole Data Service (QDS).

 My goal was to calculate various measures on store sales.
 More specifically, I wanted to calculate: